 Over the weekend, we head off on an overnight excursion to a rain forest resort in the mountains.
 With knowledgeable local Dominican guides, we trek into the mountains to the world’s second largest Boiling Lake.
 Cool off and relax after your hike in the stunningly beautiful waterfalls of Dominica’s Titou Gorge.

 “This program was perfect!
 We painted and dug ditches and mixed cement and gardened and worked in Summer Fun camp and climbed trees and swung from vines and jumped off cliffs, and danced on the beach, and had bonfires, and hiked and tried new foods and met new people and learned about the island and its people and history, and adopted puppies and donkeys, and made quick friends with other students and villagers, and saw the most breathtaking scenery all along.”

 -Emily Perlman, Paul D. Schreiber HS, Sands Point, NY

 - Run an arts-based enrichment program for Dominican grade school children, then head down to cool off and swim in a nearby waterfall in the late afternoon.

 - Celebrate the successful completion of a project by making s’mores on the beach with local friends.

 - Snorkel above vibrant coral reefs and relax on Dominica’s black sand beaches.

-- Dance to the rhythms of Calypso, Soca, and Zouk music at a lively local fishing festival.
+- Dance to the rhythms of Calypso, Soca, and Zouk music at a local beach cafe.

-- Soak in natural springs after a group hike through the mountainous rainforest to visit the spectacular Boiling Lake.
+- Soak in a refreshing natural spring after a group hike through the mountainous rainforest to visit the spectacular Boiling Lake.